Logging an entry

 Each entry appears as an ActivityCard with:

-• the Type's emoji and name
+• the Collection's emoji and name

 • every Property value